 Summer research camps 2016

 Seize the opportunity to get to know the research and conservation of dolphins and sea turtles in the Slovenian sea and the surrounding waters first hand - join us at this year's international summer research camps in Piran!

 Summer research camps are an internship programme on marine mammals and marine conservation biology for students from Slovenia and other countries in the region.

 As part of our research team you will be able to observe dolphins and sea turtles in their natural habitat, learn about research methods and through fieldwork and cooperation in data collection contribute to the long-term protection of these species in the northern Adriatic.

-From June to September, 7 research camps will take place.
+Research camps will take place from 13th of June to 7th of September.
 The price of a 10-day program, which includes accommodation and food in a research-based societies, field work, lectures, expert guidance and training, and accident insurance, amounts to 430 € (including tax).

 For further information, please, click here

 As the number of participants is limited, please, hurry up with your application.